classPythonAddike/FireScript/README.md

 Welcome!
 FireScript is a statically typed, Lisp language which is very similar to Scheme.
 Please note, that it is still under active development.

-###### Please note: We will not be accepting PR's until we have a working interpreter and a mostly complete parser
+###### Please note: We will not be accepting PR's to the interpreter until we have a working interpreter.
+However, you can make PR's to the parser, after discussing your changes in a Github issue.

 ## Running FireScript Programs